nent/nent/packages/core/src/components/n-view/readme.md

 # N-VIEW

-The View component is a child component for the `<n-view>` component for adding a page route.
+The View element is a child element for the `<n-view>` element for adding a page route.
 It is a container element that displays its inner HTML for a given route or sub-route.
 This provides a declarative mechanism for in-page content/component routing by URL.

 ## Extensions